dbxone/dbxchain/docs/Manage-your-nodes-by-using-gnu-screen.md

 will send you to the terminal with the running node.

-More cool stuff can be done with screen but these are the basics for using it with bitshares nodes.
+More cool stuff can be done with screen but these are the basics for using it with dbxchain nodes.

 If you have several screens going on, the screen -r will not work for you, but follow the command suggestions and you will know how to gain control of each terminal again: